 d) The IAA will update published policy and highlight the dangers of operating single seat non-type certified GA aircraft outside manufacturer recommended weight limits.

-The IAA will develop and publish criteria for the licensing of pilots involved in powered paragliding in Ireland.
-Q4 2017
+Q4 2017 c) The IAA will develop and publish criteria for the licensing of pilots involved in powered paragliding in Ireland.